 Loneliness - and not being understood

 There are 12 million adults in the U.S. living without a spouse or partner.
 Many are single by choice, others are widowed, or divorced.
 They may be childless or, not in touch with their children or other family members.
 Consider the Gen Silent LGBTQ community.
-Among elders older than 75, loneliness happens by way of;
+By 2060, that number is expected to swell to 21 million.

 - Aging in Place - 44% are women living alone.